drewsamsen/sr-cards-api/docs/decks.md

 ```

 The `reviewCount` property indicates how many cards in the deck are ready for review (either new cards or cards with a due date in the past).
+The `newCards` property indicates how many cards in the deck are new (state = 0).
+The `dueCards` property indicates how many cards in the deck are NOT new and have a due date in the past (state > 0 and due <= now).
 The `totalCards` property shows the total number of cards in the deck.
 The `remainingReviews` property shows how many more cards the user can review today, taking into account both the user's daily limits and the actual availability of cards in the deck.